TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 To follow this document, it might help to have a totally trimmed down installation of TYPO3 CMS with *only* the core and the required system extensions at hand.

-The installation process is covered in the :ref:`Installation and Upgrade Guide <t3install:start>`.
+The installation process is covered in the :doc:`Installation and Upgrade Guide <t3install:Index>`.
 You should perform the basic installation steps and not install any distribution.
 This will give you the "lightest" possible version of TYPO3 CMS.